rach7777/monax-may/content/blog/2018/2018-10-30-meet-the-marmots-greg.md

 author:    Rachel Davidson, Senior Marketing Associate

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "When people think about legal they think almost entirely of the provision of bespoke services.
-Yet the world is changing, and legal needs to keep up."
+excerpt:   "This is a series of posts where each of our hardworking marmots* have a chance to talk about themselves - what they get up to at Monax and in their wider habitats - so you can understand a bit more about the folks who are bringing the Monax vision to life."

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself